- Cold Weather Concreting

-Why Cold Temperature is critical
+Why Cold Weather Concreting is Challenging?

 The hydration of cement is a chemical reaction.
 Extremely low temperatures as well as freezing can significantly slow down the reactions, thus, affecting the strength growth.
 In fact, freezing temperatures within the first 24 hours (or when concrete is still in plastic state), can reduce the strength by more than 50%.
 The minimum strength before exposing concrete to extreme cold is 500 psi (3.5 MPa).
 CSA A 23.1 specified a compressive strength of 7.0 MPa to be considered safe for exposure to freezing.

-1- Removing Ice + Snow from the surface of formwork
+1- Removing Ice and Snow

-4- Slab formwork temperature
+3- Slab formwork temperature

 Slab thickness < 1.0 m : 10 °C